 MPI module from the

-expected to generate an MPI error, and in turn an exception will be
+Python is expected to generate an MPI error, and in turn an

 In order facilitate handle sharing with other Python modules